 - Battle Sister

-Let’s start strong.
-2004’s Dawn of War and its 2009 sequel are two sublime real-time strategy giants that each, in their different ways, embody the themes and virtues of 40K, and stand up on their own as excellent games in their genre.
-But the original remains, to this day, a palpably bigger beast among Warhammerites at large.
+Back to the classics now: 2004’s Dawn of War and its 2009 sequel are two sublime real-time strategy giants that each, in their different ways, embody the themes and virtues of 40k, and stand up on their own as excellent games in their genre.
+But the original remains, to this day, a palpably bigger beast among Warhammerites at large, and a titan of the era of games like Age of Empires.

 When critics reflect on Dawn of War II, it’s as an experimental, genre-mixing sequel which reached great heights, but turned some players off.
 When they look back at Dawn of War, it’s as a much-missed, pre-eminent paragon of the classic base-building RTS era, standing shoulder to shoulder with PC strategy demigods like Starcraft 2 and Age of Empires 2, now increasingly lost in an avalanche of MOBAs and roguelike hybrids.